singhsourav0/StockMarket/README.md

-# 📈 Stock Trend Predictor using Nifty & Sensex
+# 📈 Stock Data Analysis using Nifty & Sensex

-A full pipeline to fetch historical stock prices (Nifty & Sensex) from Yahoo Finance, store and clean them in SQL Server, perform feature engineering, train machine learning models (Random Forest & XGBoost), and log predictions back into SQL for analytics and dashboards.
+A streamlined process to fetch historical stock prices (Nifty & Sensex) from Yahoo Finance, store them in a MySQL local server, clean the data using SQL and Python commands, reload the cleaned data, and visualize insights using Streamlit.

 ---

 ## 🚀 Tech Stack

-- Python (Pandas, yFinance, Scikit-learn, XGBoost)
+- Python (Pandas, yFinance, Streamlit)
-- SQL Server (via pyodbc + SQLAlchemy)
+- MySQL (via MySQL Connector/Python)
-- Machine Learning: Random Forest, XGBoost
+- Data Visualization: Streamlit

 ---

-## 🔁 Pipeline Workflow
+## 🔁 Workflow

 1. **Fetch Data**: Nifty & Sensex from Yahoo Finance
-2. **Store in SQL Server**: Table `stock_prices`
+2. **Store in MySQL**: Table `stock_prices`
-3. **Clean using SQL**: Remove nulls, low volume, fix date
+3. **Clean Data**: Use SQL and Python commands to handle nulls, fix dates, and remove anomalies
-4. **Feature Engineering**: MA, RSI, Returns
-5. **Train ML Models**: Predict Up/Down Trend
-6. **Store Predictions**: Log into `stock_predictions` table
+4. **Reload Cleaned Data**: Store cleaned data back into MySQL
+5. **Visualize**: Generate plots and insights using Streamlit

 ---